tomdu3/course-hub/README.md

 - **Other:**
   - [Favicon Generator](https://favicon.io/) - Used to generate favicons for the website.
   - [Random User Generator](https://randomuser.me/) - Used to generate random user images for testimonials and subscription sections.
+  - [CSS Gradient Generator](https://cssgradient.io/) - Used to generate gradients for the website.

 ## Rights Reserved